What Are Merit Scholarships?

 The Bell Scholarship is a scholarship intended for first-year U-M students who show exceptional academic talent, reside in an eligible geographic area, and are pursuing an undergraduate, science-related degree in the College of Literature, Science, and the Arts or in the College of Engineering.

 Bell Scholars receive a renewable scholarship for four years of undergraduate study.
 Annual renewal is contingent upon satisfactory academic progress.
 In-state students are awarded $10,000 per year.
-Non-resident students are awarded $20,000 per year.
+Out-of-state students are awarded $20,000 per year.

 The Shipman Scholarship is a scholarship for incoming U-M students that show academic achievement, leadership abilities, and talent in the arts and sciences.
 Each year, 32 incoming U-M students are invited to come to campus for consideration for the scholarship.
-The College of LSA nominates approximately 16 students each year, usually in mid-January.
-Early action admitted LSA students can be considered for this scholarship by applying to our Four-Year Renewable Scholarship.
+The College of LSA nominates approximately 16 students each year from the pool of Four-Year Renewable Scholarship applicants.

 Students that receive the full Shipman Scholarship and are Michigan residents are awarded $20,000/year for four years or completion of their undergraduate degree program, whichever comes first.
 Students that come from out of state and receive the full Shipman Scholarship are awarded $30,000/year.